 Comprehensive vs TPFT vs Third Party: What’s the Difference?

 All three cover types protect you in different ways — and the right choice depends on your car’s value, where you live, and how much financial risk you’re comfortable taking.
-Read more about what car insurance covers here.
+Read our guide on What Car Insurance Covers for more information.

 Here’s how the options stack up in NZ: